harijoe/serverless-boilerplate/README.md

 The easiest serverless boilerplate to get started with

 ## Motivation
 Serverless is awesome : no more server to setup, ultra scalable and very cheap.
-But I found not very easy to find the perfect setup to get started quicky.
-There are a lot of not well documented pitfalls that drain considerable of time and energy.
+But I found not very easy to find the perfect setup to get started with.
+Using serverless brings a lot of not well documented pitfalls that drain considerable of time and energy.

-I made this boilerplate after gathering the solutions to all these common pitfalls to keep them out of the way.
+I made this boilerplate after gathering the solutions to all these common pitfalls.
+The goal is to keep them out of the way.

 ## Installation
 ```